Doshin the Giant: Gameplay

 For the first time started, the game will ask for Doshin 1 disk to modify the game the way, that each of its events will be logged if encountered.

 In the game, a child is told to go to sleep and is pulled out of bed and through the window, into a world of dreams.
 There, Doshin is now imprisoned, and the child can tinkle 2D hearts on people and the giant.
 The main objective of the game is to watch the 17 mini black and white movies collectively titled More Than Giant.
 The player must repeatedly go back and forth between the two disks to verify that monuments were built in game 1, and to complete tasks that the "Queen Companions" request of them.

 Another objective is to free Doshin from his imprisonment, by causing him to grow larger than his cage.
 This will cause the game credits to begin.

 The player can also gather help to free Doshin.
 After creating monuments in "Doshin 1" and their counterpart pavilions, children will appear in the Expo area.
 The player can tinkle on them with their hearts, and they will join the player's team, becoming "Teamers" or teamsters.
 There are two other teams that the player can choose from at the start of the game.
 When enough pavilions are completed the player can battle the other teamster groups in a tinkle contest.
 If the player wins, the loser's team members become neutral and can be added to their team.
 The team can be made of up to six other children.
 This gives the player six times more tinkling hearts that can be poured onto Doshin to try and free him.

 The player is given a meter for love which they can use on the other people, billboards, or Doshin.
 However, if the heart becomes too full, or the player is beaten at a tinkle contest, it causes the player to wake up.
-After Doshin is released, he will start destroying the entire place, then flooding it with yellow from the belly button which finds out to be a plug, then the player's character wakes up to find that they now have a stained blanket, which the mother lectures the child about.
+After Doshin is released, he will start destroying the entire place, then flooding it with yellow fluid from his belly button which is discovered to be a plug, then the player's character wakes up to find that they now have a stained blanket, which the mother lectures the child about.
 At this moment Doshin appears from behind the blanket, and part of the child jumps into dreamland, as a Queen Companion appears asking if the player wants to play again.
 From that point the credits begin as the live-action FMV of camera descending down a pipe plays.